Understanding the Military Survivor Benefit Plan

 2. Why you would choose term life insurance over the SBP

-The Survivor Benefit Plan was created to provide a continued source of income for survivors of military retirees.
-If a military retiree elects to buy into the Survivor Benefit Plan (SBP), his spouse or another eligible survivor will be eligible to receive 55% of the retiree’s retirement pay after the retiree passes away.
+The Survivor Benefit Plan aims to provide a continued source of income for survivors of military retirees.
+You can buy into the Survivor Benefit Plan (SBP) if you’re a military retiree.
+It will lead your spouse or another eligible survivor to receive 55% of the retiree’s retirement pay after you pass away.

 Forrest Baumhover